CSCfi/beacon-python/docs/permissions.rst

 Default cases (no dataset IDs specified)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Most queries to the beacon do not specify datasets ids meaning a request does not contain the ``datasetIds`` parameter.
+Most queries to the beacon do not specify datasets IDs meaning a request does not contain the ``datasetIds`` parameter.
 For such cases we handle permissions as illustrated below.

 +--------------------+----------------------+-------------------+--------------------------------------------------+-------------+-----------+----------------------------------------------+